doc-ai/net-runner-ios/Pods/TensorIO/README.md

 [![License](https://img.shields.io/cocoapods/l/TensorIO.svg?style=flat)](https://cocoapods.org/pods/TensorIO)
 [![Platform](https://img.shields.io/cocoapods/p/TensorIO.svg?style=flat)](https://cocoapods.org/pods/TensorIO)

-TensorIO is an Objective-C wrapper for an underlying machine learning library and currently supports TensorFlow Lite.
+TensorIO is an Objective-C wrapper for an underlying machine learning library and currently supports TensorFlow and TensorFlow Lite.
 It abstracts the work of copying bytes into and out of tensors and allows you to interract with native types instead, such as numbers, arrays, dictionaries, and pixel buffers.

 This implementation is part of the [TensorIO project](https://doc-ai.github.io/tensorio/) with support for machine learning on iOS, Android, and React Native.